LokeyLab/LC-Seq-Official/docs/THEORY.md

 **Use in Integration**:
 Peak area = Σ corrected_signal(t) for t ∈ [t_start, t_end]

-This provides the peak boundaries needed for purity calculation (Part 5.0.7) and consensus mode area integration (Part 4.2.6).
+This provides the peak boundaries needed for purity calculation (Part 5.0.7) and pooled mode area integration (Part 4.2.6).

 ### 5.3 Peak Type Classification